wrote/write/documentary/1-API/index.md

 Write data to a file on the filesystem.

-%EXAMPLE: example/example.js, ../src => @wrote/write%
+%EXAMPLE: example/example, ../src => @wrote/write%
-%FORK example example/example%
+%FORK example/example%

 %~%